bmechtley/barycentric/readme.md

 run `ipython notebook` and open the examples.ipynb for some example use cases.

 # help
-Here's a problem for you: project a point given in barycentric coordinates onto any arbitrary edge of its regular convex n-polytope without leaving barycentric coordinates.
-GO!
+How can you project a point given in barycentric coordinates onto any edge without leaving barycentric coordinates?